salmanshaikh18/LearnJavaScript/AdvJS.md

 In this example, the function `example` logs "Start," then waits for the promise returned by `someAsyncFunction` to resolve before logging the result and finally logging "End."

 Using `async` and `await` is particularly beneficial when dealing with asynchronous operations such as fetching data from APIs, reading files, making database queries, etc. These features simplify the syntax and structure of asynchronous code, making it more intuitive and easier to reason about.

+## Blocking code vs Non-blocking code

+Blocing code: Block the flow of program (sync)

+Non-blocking code: Does not block execution (async)